|

 Scotland

-The roofless ruins of a 12th century church stand in the north west of the little isle of Egilsay, off the easter end of Rousay.
+The roofless ruins of a 12th-century church stand in the north-west of the little isle of Egilsay, off the eastern end of Rousay.
 The church was built in the late 12th century and is composed of a rectangular nave which terminates in a square chancel.
-At the west end of the church is a striking round tower, which still stands to almost its full height.
-The church lost its roof in the 19th century.

 Egilsay,